NASA matching advanced-development work to its new exploration approaches

 A pair of advanced-technology development projects at NASA's Marshall Space Flight Center illustrates how the agency is making the transition from work that had focused on the Bush administration's back-to-the-Moon exploration approach to a more open-ended drive to advance technology readiness levels.
 Efforts behind the technology work that was once directed at the Constellation program's goal of planting a human outpost on the Moon have been shifted to support NASA's latest plans to push ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "NASA Gets To Work On Open-Ended Exploration Technology".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "NASA Gets To Work On Open-Ended Exploration Technology".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.